Many white papers are just too hard to read.

 One white paper, before and after

-Recently, a client came to me with a white paper draft that most reviewers thought was too hard for their target audience to read.
+Once upon a time, a client came to me with a white paper draft that most reviewers thought was too hard for their target audience to read.

 So I revised it, capturing Word’s readability stats before and after my revisions.